 I recently had some interesting conversations with two patients, both of whom expressed gratitude for my recommending tretinoin years ago.
 They both attributed the healthy condition of their skin to their years of tretinoin skin therapy.

-The first patient is a woman in her early 60s with rosacea (learn more about rosacea in my free e-book, Rosacea) and a history of skin cancer who said that she had more wrinkles 15 years ago when she started using tretinoin than she does today!
+The first patient is a woman in her early 60s with rosacea (learn more about rosacea in the rosacea articles I've written about this common skin problem) and a history of skin cancer who said that she had more wrinkles 15 years ago when she started using tretinoin than she does today!
 Her pores appear smaller and her skin texture is better, both of which she credits to her tretinoin usage.

-The second patient just turned 39 and looks like she is in her mid-twenties, no joke.
-She started using tretinoin when she was 27 and also believes she looks better now than she did then.
-She even said a woman giving her a pedicure on her birthday was stunned to find out she was over 30!
+The second patient just turned 39 and looks like she is in her mid-twenties, no exaggeration.
+She started using tretinoin when I treated her for acne when she was 27 and also believes she looks better now than she did then.
+She even said the woman giving her a pedicure on her birthday this year was stunned to find out she was over 30!

 Most dermatologists and people who use tretinoin (Retin-A) love it.
 But it's tricky to use.
 Here's some of what I've learned over the years as I have helped even the most sensitive complexions tolerate tretinoin: